Home biogas cheat sheet downloads banner ad.

-This featured image shows te thumbnail which introduces our first Dry Anaerobic Digestion video.
+This featured image shows the thumbnail which introduces our first Dry Anaerobic Digestion video.

 The Dry Anaerobic Digestion Process

-Dry anaerobic digestion (AD) is the anaerobic digestion of biomass in the solid phase.
-This is the distinction between Dry AD processes, and Wet AD processes.
+The dry anaerobic digestion process (AD) is the anaerobic digestion of biomass in the solid phase.

 Dry and Wet Anaerobic Digestion Processes Compared and Contrasted

-In Wet AD processes the organic matter, whether a solid such as a natural fibrous material, or a liquid, is digested as if it was a liquid (as a mixture, mash, or slurry).
+In Wet AD processes, the organic matter, whether a solid, such as a natural fibrous material, or a liquid, is digested as if it were a liquid (as a mixture, mash, or slurry).

-Whereas in Wet AD systems the feed material is pumped into the existing substrate in the reactor and mixed with mechanical stirrers or mixers, where it is digested by the methanogenic micro-organisms.
+Whereas in Wet AD systems, the feed material is pumped into the existing substrate in the reactor and mixed with mechanical stirrers or mixers, where the methanogenic microorganisms digest it.

 Dry AD Example